Kentucky

 Scope of Practice

-Direct supervision will not be required once all regulations are implemented.
-For all current draft regulations, please visit: kbve.ky.gov/Pages/practice-act.aspx
+Direct supervision is not be required for certified animal chiropractors who obtain their AAHP with the KBVE.
+For all current OR future draft regulations, please visit: kbve.ky.gov/Pages/practice-act.aspx

 Allied Animal Health Professional (AAHP) Permit and AAHP Facility Registration Regulations: